typelevel/frameless/docs/src/main/tut/TypedDataset.md

 ds.filter($"i" === 10).select($"x".as[Long])
 ```

 There are two things to improve here.
-Fist, we would want to avoid the `at[Long]` casting that we are required
+First, we would want to avoid the `at[Long]` casting that we are required
-to type for typesafely.
+to type for type-safety.
 This is clearly an area where we can introduce a bug by casting to an incompatible
 type.
 Second, we want a solution where reference to a
 non existing column name fails at compilation time.
 The standard Spark Dataset can achieve this using the following syntax.